 Although it’s not actually poisoned, this cocktail has a beautiful, mystical swirled look that creates an eerie final product.
 With gold dust and grenadine, the spiced rum and apple cider that complete this recipe swirl together in what looks like a magical potion.
 But, in reality, it’s a delicious drink (edible gold is optional but worth it for the look).

 There’s no more classic drink than a margarita, but if you’re hosting a fall festival or apple-themed party, margaritas do not fit the theme.
 Switch it up with an apple cider margarita.
-It still features tequila, but the glass is rimmed with sugar and cinnamon instead of salt.
-Apple cider and triple sec finish out this simple recipe.
+It still features tequila, but the glass is rimmed with brown sugar and cinnamon instead of salt.
+Apple cider, Grand Marnier, and lime juice finish out this simple recipe.
+This is one of my favorite fall tequila cocktails!

 Sangria is a wine and fruit juice mix that tastes perfect cold or warm.
 It’s already an amazing fall drink, but switch out the berries and red wine for apple cider for a true treat.
 With white wine and ginger beer for a kick, this recipe is easy and delicious.
 You can make a larger batch if you have a party!

 If you’re looking for something extremely easy to make and not too expensive, try this caramel apple vodka cocktail.
 All you need is caramel-flavored vodka and apple cider.
+If you have a bottle of caramel vodka and you’re not sure how to drink it, this is the perfect recipe!
 I promise it tastes just like the caramel apple lollipops you used to have as a kid, just with a twist of alcohol!

 An old-fashioned is a remarkably simple drink, with good whiskey, some bitters, and a bit of sugar or simple syrup.
 Add some apple cider and a touch of maple syrup to that, and you get a wonderfully spiced, warm drink that will stay with you for a while.
 This recipe is easy to make and might just become a favorite!